nonamejeff/dolphin/README.md

 instead of reusing the one stored on disk.
 This prevents the previous user's profile from being displayed when switching accounts.

+Each login generates a new SpotifyOAuth instance with a unique state value so that credentials are never shared across sessions.
+All token refreshes create a fresh OAuth helper as well.

 No tokens or user data are stored globally.
 Everything is kept in the Flask session so each user's information is isolated from others.